WeConnectArchive/waltz-SDK-example/Android/README.md

                     }
                 });

-4. In your MyMessagingService class, send new token received to the WaltzSDK and check if the message received belongs to the WaltzSDK or not.
+4. In your MyMessagingService class, send the newly received token to the WaltzSDK and check if the message received belongs or not to the WaltzSDK.

         public class MyMessagingService extends FirebaseMessagingService {